When to Repair vs. Replace: Industrial Pump Decision Guide

 Mistake #1: Focusing Only on Upfront Cost

 The lowest upfront cost is not always the best long-term decision.
-Considering only the repair cost ($9,000 in our example) while ignoring energy costs and future repairs leads to poor decisions.
+Many facility managers choose repair (₹7,50,000) while ignoring energy costs and future repairs.
+This leads to poor long-term economics.

 Mistake #2: Ignoring Pump Age and Remaining Service Life